Buffalo Schools with Hospitality Management Programs

 Associate in Applied Science in Hospitality Management

 Students in the AAS in Hospitality Management program complete courses such as travel geography, food and beverage management and hospitality human resources, as well as sales and marketing.
 Students may also complete a certificate program without the general studies requirements of the AAS program.
-In addition to training opportunities at Lunch at Russell's Restaurant, the school features a state-of-the-art training kitchen and a hospitality club.
-Students may also pursue an international program, available through a cooperative agreement with MODUL University in Vienna, Austria.
+Training opportunities through this program exist at Salvatore's Grand Hotel and Russell's Steaks, Chops & More restaurant.
+A Disney internship is also available and takes place at Disney World in Orlando, FL, giving students real-world hospitality experience.

 Other School Options